 Soft skills are one of the foremost predictors of call center performance and agent success.
 In fact, according to recent research by Harvard University and the Stanford Research Institute, 85% of long-term job success depends on people skills, while only 25% relies on technical knowledge.
 The challenge is developing a workforce with the necessary soft skills to be successful.
-These include the our emotional, cultural and linguistical forms of communication.
-This is why is soft skills are so desired by employers because they are extremely complex to master.
+These include their emotional, cultural and linguistical forms of communication.
+This is why soft skills are so desirable to employers, because they are extremely difficult to master.

 While there are certain indicators through the interview process to ensure that you hire call customer service employees with the necessary soft skills, it’s simply just not enough.
 Floor managers will still need a way to implement effective soft skills training that maximizes team learning and promotes ongoing personal and professional development.

 How to Identify the Important Soft Skills to Develop

 As Lewis Carroll said, “any road will get you there if you don’t know where you’re going.”
 So, the first step to call center soft skills training is identifying and prioritizing what skills you want to improve upon.

 Agent soft skills are the people skills that allow your call center agents to interact with customers, supervisors, and other employees successfully.
 We previously listed the five soft skills we think are most important for call center agents.
 To recap, they are:

 - Communications Skills

 - The Ability to Gain the Trust of Customers

 However, these are not the only soft skills necessary for quality customer service, and in fact, they may not even be the most significant skills for your team.
 Depending on the role of your call center and the culture of your workplace, certain soft skills may be more important than others.
 That’s why it’s necessary to create your list of soft skills based on your customer service goals.